thisismattsmith/elearningco/src/content/training-categories/cyber-security-awareness.md

 - You can measure real behaviour change, not just completion rates

 **The ROI:** One prevented ransomware attack pays for itself thousands of times over.
 One employee who reports a phishing attempt instead of clicking could save your entire operation.

 ---

-## Unique Marketing Angle: "The Email Your CEO Didn't Send"

-**What makes cyber security training memorable?** When your team recognises the exact phishing email that lands in their inbox next week.

-We build scenarios around the attacks that are actually working right now:
-- Fake invoices that look identical to real ones
-- "Urgent" emails from executives who are supposedly travelling
-- Supplier payment changes that seem legitimate
-- IT helpdesk impersonation that's frighteningly convincing

-Your course becomes a reference point: *"This is like that scenario in the training."*

-That's when behaviour actually changes.

----